 Laurie lives with her four children in Addison, VT.

-Veronica Greiner, Accounting Assistant Veronica joined the DFA team in 2012.
+Veronica Greiner, Accountant Veronica joined the DFA team in 2012.
 She graduated from the University of Cincinnati in 2002 with a degree in Business Administration and went on to earn her CPA license in 2007.

 She was born and raised in Cincinnati, Ohio.
 After a brief vacation to Burlington, Vermont – her husband, Jason, decided that Vermont was the place they needed to call home.
 Within 8 months, they had sold their house in Ohio, found jobs, and bought a house near Burlington.

 When she’s not immersed in numbers, Veronica enjoys hiking, biking, golfing, and any other outdoor activity.
-She has two crazy, short-legged, Jack Russell terriers, aptly named Paige and Keco.
+She has an adorable son named Austin and two crazy, short-legged, Jack Russell terriers, aptly named Paige and Keco.